osiweb/unified_retro_keyboard/hardware/interface-ascii/README.md

 ## Optional components
 ### Diodes D1-D16
-These diodes are intended to mitigate ghosting when used with a keyboard matrix that does not have any diodes installed.
-These provide one diode per row.
+These diodes are intended to prevent conflicts between high and low keyboard driver outputs.
+They allow the row drivers to pull rows low, but not high, emulating open collector outputs.

 If you are attaching a keyboard with no diodes, then you only need to populate the diodes corresponding to rows on the keyboard.
 If the keyboard has 8 rows, then you may want to install 8 diodes corresponding to those rows.

 Note that the footprints for these diodes include a copper jumper on the TOP copper layer.
 If you install any of these diodes, you should cut the jumpers for those diodes.
 Otherwise the diodes do nothing.

+If you are attaching a keyboard with a diode per key, then the diodes on the keys perform the same function, in addition to preventing "ghosting", so the per-row diodes do not need to be installed.

 ### DIP switch and associated diodes
 The DIP switch is optional.
 If you don't want to be able to set options via the